-Operational Note Description RDSD / Programmer When using RDSD, all PAC Machine Edition Logic Developer PLC connections must be in Interaction the Offline state for the RDSD to function properly.
-RDSD OEM / Password When deleting an OEM key from a project, you must remove the Energy Pack and cycle Protection of Former power before writing to the RDSD.
-If this procedure is not followed there are rare occasions Uploads Incorrectly where the OEM key that had been deleted may be restored on the RDSD device and Maintained therefore could be unexpectedly downloaded to the CPU on a subsequent RDSD download.
+Operational Note Description RDSD / Programmer When using RDSD, all PAC Machine Edition Logic Developer PLC connections must be Interaction in the Offline state for the RDSD to function properly.
+RDSD OEM / Password When deleting an OEM key from a project, you must remove the Energy Pack and cy Protection of Former power before writing to the RDSD.
+If this procedure is not followed there are rare Uploads Incorrectly occasions where the OEM key that had been deleted may be restored on the RDSD Maintained device and therefore could be unexpectedly downloaded to the CPU on a subsequent RDSD download.